Forest kindergarten

 Forest kindergarten is a type of preschool education for children between the ages of three and six that is held almost exclusively outdoors.
 Whatever the weather, children are encouraged to play, explore and learn in a forest environment.
 The adult supervision is meant to assist rather than lead.
 It is also known as Waldkindergarten (in German), outdoor nursery, or nature kindergarten.
+The concept is closely related to the broader Forest School model, which extends outdoor, experiential learning principles to older children and young people.

 Activities

 A forest kindergarten can be described as a kindergarten "without a ceiling or walls".
 The daycare staff and children spend their time outdoors, typically in a forest.
 A distinctive feature of forest kindergartens is the emphasis on play with objects that can be found in nature, rather than commercial toys.
 Despite these differences, forest kindergartens are meant to fulfill the same basic purpose as other nurseries, namely, to care for, stimulate, and educate young children.

 Each forest kindergarten is different, partly because the organisations are independently minded.
 But typical activities and goals may include: